 Optional Ingredients

 - Peanut Butter: Peanut butter provides healthy fats and a delicious peanut butter flavor to this recipe.
-Adding a small amount of healthy fats to a smoothie or protein shake will make it more filling and satisfying.
+Adding a small amount of healthy fats to a smoothie or protein shake will make it more filling, creamy, and satisfying.

 - Maple Syrup: If you desire to have a sweeter protein shake, add about a tablespoon of maple syrup to your blender.
 A little bit will go a long way!